-After the principle payment is covered, any owed interest that hasn't been paid is accrued before the financial statements are prepared.
+After the principal payment is covered, any owed interest that hasn't been paid is accrued before the financial statements are prepared.
 Sometimes, a note is signed with an overdue invoice under the following circumstances:

-- A company needs payment extension.
+- A company needs a payment extension.

 - A company borrows cash.

 - A company is exchanging an asset.

 If a company is asking for the original credit period to be extended for the amount owed, they will usually need to provide a signed note.
 This note transfers the liability for the loan agreement from accounts payable into notes payable.
 If the amount is due before the end of the year after the date that the balance sheet was prepared, the notes payable is classified as a current liability.

 Accounts payable and notes payable have the same purpose.
 They are both created with the goal of getting a customer to pay what they owe on a loan.
 They are still different, though they share a common goal.
 For starters, they are different types of contracts.

 Accounts payable are usually only verbal agreements.
 They take place between a buyer and a seller.
 You may have some written documents like purchase orders or invoices, but the agreement itself isn't usually in writing.